ragnarlevi/GTST/ReadMe.md

 * **nonparanormal**: bool, should data be nonparanormally transformed?
 * **scale** bool , should data be scaled?
 * **set_attributes**: function or None, set attribute of nodes.
 The function should take numpy array  (which will be a submatrix of X1,X2) as input and output attributes for each node/parameter, used as an attribute for a graph kernel.
 See an example in usage below.
-* **set_labels**: function, str or None.
+* **set_labels**: function, str, dict or None.
 If a function should take networkx graph as input and output labels for each node/parameter.
 Should return a dict {node_i:label,..}.
+If dict, then should be: dict['1'] = dictionary with label for each node in sample 1 ({node:label}),dict['2'] = dictionary with label for each node in sample 2 ({node:label})
 If string = 'degree' then nodes will be labelled with degree.
 If None no labelling.

 After the estimate_graphs procedure has been run then the user should run <code>fit</code> to perform the hypothesis test, but be sure to leave G1 = None and G2= None.